sersoft-gmbh/os-version-action/README.md

 ### `version`

-The version of the operating system this action is run on (e.g. `5.4.2`).
+The version of the operating system this action is run on (e.g. `20.04` for Ubuntu 20.04).

 ## Example Usage